-- Now, you can put the stems into a bag and gently crush them to separate the seeds from the stems.
+- Now, you can put the stems into a bag and gently crush or shake the bag to separate the seeds.

-- After gathering the seeds, you can preserve them in the envelope for later use.
+- After gathering the seeds, you can preserve them in a labeled envelope for later use.

 Lucky Bamboo Seeds For Sale

 Here are a few sites that sell authentic lucky bamboo seeds.